 Everybody likes to be part of the club.
 And as funny as it might sound, giving your recurring gift program a name will make people more likely to take part.
 So instead of calling a donor to ask them if they’ll just send you $30 every month, give them the opportunity to become part of your “Active Ingredient” group or “Community Action” initiative.

-3. Have Schwag and Exclusive Content
+3. Offer Exclusive Merchandise & Content

 It’s important for recurring donors to feel appreciated for their fundraising contributions on an ongoing basis.
 Send merch like coffee mugs, photo albums, soft t-shirts, or stickers with your donation thank you letter.
 Any kind of “warm fuzzy” has a way of making recurring donations easier and more worthwhile for your donors.